-"contact number" includes a phone number, fax number or electronic mail address;
+contact number includes a phone number, fax number or electronic mail address;

-"councillor election" means the election of a councillor or councillors of a local government whether for a ward or not;
+councillor election means the election of a councillor or councillors of a local government whether for a ward or not;

-"election package" means an election package referred to in regulation 43;
+election package means an election package referred to in regulation 43;

-"election papers" means -
+election papers means -

+- (a) marked-off electoral rolls used for the election; and - (b) nominations, ballot papers, declarations, and postal voting packages used for the election; and - (ba) if 3 or more candidates were named on the ballot paper for the election, a record of the manual count that shows how the number of votes obtained or received by each candidate was ascertained or, if an electronic counting system was used for the election - (i) a paper copy of the electronic record of preferences indicated on ballot papers that was used as data by the system to ascertain the number of votes obtained or received by each candidate; and - (ii) a paper copy of the electronic count that shows how the number of votes obtained or received by each candidate was ascertained;

+and

-- (a) marked-off electoral rolls used for the election; - (b) nominations, ballot papers, declarations, and postal voting packages used for the election; - (c) any other papers required by these regulations to be kept as part of the record of the election, other than 'disclosure of gifts' forms completed due to the operation of Part 5A; and - (d) copies of notices and other formal documents that the RO considers to be appropriate for inclusion in the record of the election; - "form" means a form in Schedule 1; - "owners and occupiers register" means the register referred to in section 4.32(6); - "postal voters register" has the meaning given by regulation 40(1); - "principal office election" means the election of a mayor or president of a local government; - "RO" means the returning officer of the local government; - "section" means a section of the Act; - "Western Australian Electoral Commission" means the department of the Public Service referred to in section 4A of the Electoral Act 1907.
+- (c) any other papers required by these regulations to be kept as part of the record of the election, other than 'disclosure of gifts' forms completed due to the operation of Part 5A; and - (d) copies of notices and other formal documents that the RO considers to be appropriate for inclusion in the record of the election;

+first preference vote has the meaning given in clause 1(1) of Schedule 4.1 to the Act;

+form means a form in Schedule 1;

+owners and occupiers register means the register referred to in section 4.32(6);

+postal voters register has the meaning given by regulation 40(1);

+principal office election means the election of a mayor or president of a local government;

+RO means the returning officer of the local government; section means a section of the Act;

+Western Australian Electoral Commission means the department of the Public Service referred to in section 4A of the Electoral Act 1907.

 [Regulation 3 amended in Gazette 20 Nov 1998 p.
 6275; 21 Jan 2005 p.
-264.]
+264; 3 Aug 2007 p.
+3990.]